.

 • Offsite trips to go white water rafting and rock climbing

-• Large pond for canoeing, kayaking, paddle boating and swimming
+• Large pond for fishing, canoeing, kayaking, paddle boating and swimming

 • Overnight camp sites with campfire pits